Recyclable Products

 - feathers can be used to paint things or as pretty additions to flowers, cards etc

-- lace looks lovely on vintage projects
+- old lace looks lovely on vintage projects

 - hessian can make a great background for rustic pages and cards